ECBCgit/barCoder/Readme.txt

 #	- project_name = name of the subdirectory of the current project, located
 #		at Barcode/Projects/project_name
 #	- nBarcodes = number of barcodes to generate per target genome (it is
 #		useful to generate multiple in case some fail).
-If 0, no barcodes
-#		will be generated (useful in the case that only targets insertion
-#		sites are needed)
 # Outputs:
 #	- primerList.fa: list of primers generated for barcodes
 #	- barcodeList.fa: list of barcodes generated